Employers: Expand your benefits package - at no extra cost!

 College SAVE offers many great benefits for North Dakota’s college savers, including:

 - A state tax deduction for North Dakota residents of up to $5,000 ($10,000 if married, filing jointly) for contributions to a College SAVE 529.2

 - Tax deferred earnings, and qualified withdrawals are federal and state tax free.3

 - Savings that can be used at eligible 2- or 4-year college or vocational/technical school anywhere in the United States or abroad.

-- Matching grants offer up to $300 for up to three years.4
+- BND Match which offers up to $300 for up to three years.4

-- Children FIRST, a program that seeks to give $200 to every North Dakota newborn
+- New Baby Match, a program that seeks to give $200 to every North Dakota newborn

 Payroll direct deposit for college savings1